Caroline Stanbury Husband: Caroline Taking Time Off From ‘Ladies Of London’ To Support Cem

 — Monsters and Critics (@monstersandcrit) January 17, 2017

 Of course, the two of them have been cordial while filming the show, but it sounds like they would never be friends in real life.
-In all honesty, they don’t have much in common other than them having lived in London, being married and having children.
+In all honesty, they don’t have much in common other than them having lived in London, being married, and having children.
 As women, they could not be more different.

-“Caroline and I have always gotten along, but we’ve never been best friends,” Marissa continues about their friendships, according to Bravo, adding, “I don’t actually get involved.
+“Caroline and I have always gotten along, but we’ve never been best friends,” Marissa continued about their friendships, according to Bravo.
+“I don’t actually get involved.
 They’ll start bitching about things Caroline does, like sending them a thousand screaming texts.
 I’ve been on the other end of that, too.
 It could happen to you.
 I’ve been there too.
 I never got in the middle of anything.”

-“I’ve been through enough this year, and I’ve prioritized who I want to spend time with and who’s going to give me things, and if someone’s going to be screaming at me, I’m like, ‘See you later,'” Hermer explains about their failed friendship, adding, “I lose time for people like that very quickly.”
+“I’ve been through enough this year, and I’ve prioritized who I want to spend time with and who’s going to give me things, and if someone’s going to be screaming at me, I’m like, ‘See you later,'” Hermer explained about their failed friendship, adding, “I lose time for people like that very quickly.”

 What do you think of Caroline Stanbury taking some time away from the ladies and focusing on her family and her husband, Cem?
-Do you think she should return to Ladies Of London if she gets the offer to come back?
+Do you think she should return to Ladies of London if she gets the offer to come back?

 [Featured Image by Anthony Harvey/Getty Images]